I ran for class vice president four years in a row in high school. I never once won.

 Out of the seventeen or whatever books I’ve written, only my first and my eighth were traditionally published.
 The rest, I had to/chose to indie publish.
 (A choice I’d make again, by the way.)

-Or even a couple months ago!
-I had what I thought was a brilliant idea: I’m going to offer the 12 steps as an e-course!
+Or the time I had what I thought was a brilliant idea: I’m going to offer the 12 steps as an e-course!
 Won’t that be grand?
 I can help so many women be set free and get a fresh start relationally and spiritually!
 It’ll be amazing!

 On the last day of registration, one measly (but precious!) registration came crawling in.
 I had to cancel that course.

-(Do not get me wrong for one hot minute…those women are such blessings and I am HONORED to pour into their lives for this season… Also, 10 is better than 9 or 8 or 7 or 6 or 5 or 4 or 3 or 2 or 1 or none.
+(Do not get me wrong for one hot minute…each and every woman who signs up for anything is such a blessing and I am HONORED to pour into their lives for whatever season we have together.
 But, that’s not really my point…)

 Now, I could have stopped running for vice president after my freshman year.
 (Or after my sophomore or junior year for that matter.)